averello/Ents/README.md

-# Extensions
+# Ents

-Extensions is a collection of different little extensions to existent structs, classes and protocols of the standard library, as well as new classes.
+Ents is a collection of different little extensions to existent structs, classes and protocols of the standard library, as well as new classes.

 ## Example